 Analyzing the Results

 The last but most important step after making any fix is to identify or analyze whether the fix that you have made was successful or not.
-In order to test that you need to press key that has been replaced and then remove your finger, if the key springs back immediately as soon as you will remove the finger then it means that the key has been successfully replaced otherwise if the key failed to Spring back then it means that your key is still broken and it needs further evaluation.
+In order to test that you need to press the key that has been replaced and then remove your finger, if the key springs back immediately as soon as you will remove the finger then it means that the key has been successfully replaced otherwise if the key failed to Spring back then it means that your key is still broken and it needs further evaluation.

 We hope you will find this guide helpful as we have tried our best to share some effective methods that can help you to repair broken keys of your keyboard at your home.
-Remember, all the information written in this guide is 100% authentic and reviewed by experts so you don’t need to worry about the outcomes of these methods because we have collected all the information from relevant experts in repairing field so that we can assist you the best we can.
+Remember, all the information written in this guide is 100% authentic and reviewed by experts so you don’t need to worry about the outcomes of these methods because we have collected all the information from relevant experts in the repairing field so that we can assist you the best we can.